 Setup is straightforward, if lengthy, but you may run into initial problems mounting any hard disk drives that you have connected to your Pi.
 This should be quickly overcome, however, enabling you to configure the system correctly.
 Among the features with OMV are support for a UPS (uninterruptible power supplies) and statistics pages to assist in system monitoring.
 There is also EXT3/EXT4/XFS/JFS filesystem support and RAID can be set up for HDD mirroring.
 SSH, FTP, TFTP, SMB and RSync are all supported for direct connection to your OMV device, although you will typically access it via your web browser, by opening the IP address.

 Various plugins are also available for OMV, such as a Bittorrent client.
-You can try a demo version of the console on the OMV website.

 Summary: Great option for a media-focused NAS, but setup time may prove discouraging if you’re looking for a quick “turnkey” option.